Political Rifts and Conservation Consequences

 Controversial Decision-Making in Kakapo Translocation

 A search of the Gulliver found evidence of three birds, including two that occupied territories without track and bowl systems.
 They captured a male dubbed Richard Henry but couldn’t catch the others over the rough terrain.
-Don Merton in a press release announced he was confident the two remaining birds were female.
-Though after a search the following November found no evidence the birds remained, the Wildlife Service never again spoke of these birds and began to instead suggest that no females remained in Fiordland.
+The head of the programme, Don Merton announced in a press release announced he was confident the two remaining birds were female.
+However after a search the following November found no evidence the birds remained, the Wildlife Service never again spoke of these birds and began to instead suggest that no females remained in Fiordland.
 An odd stance given that in 1976 and 1977 they still had a bird that they claimed was a female on Maud!

-The Wildlife Division and particularly Don Merton seems to have taken the line that the public needed to be involved.
+The Wildlife Division and particularly Don Merton seems to have taken the line that the public needed to be involved if saving the Kakapo was to happen.
 In a series of interviews, Don Merton claimed that fewer than twenty birds remained in Fiordland, that it seemed unlikely any were females, and that only rapid action could save the Kakapo.
 It’s an odd stance - one that’s understandable given the extreme risk of extinction that Kakapo face.
 Yet it also wasn’t entirely truthful.
-Don himself was aware that in the past fifteen years Kakapo had been reported or sighted in two north island locations and across the West Coast, Paparoas, Heaphy Track, Nancy Sound, and Poison Bay.
+Don himself was aware that in the past fifteen years Kakapo had been reported or sighted in three North Island locations and widely across the West Coast, Paparoas, Heaphy Track, Nancy Sound, and Poison Bay.

 It’s interesting to note that Milford Sound had few deer at this stage, and the implications of finding Kakapo elsewhere in Fiordland or New Zealand were far more politically fraught and financially expensive than focusing on Milford Sound for the Wildlife Service.
-Additionally, it highlighted that the only remaining population of Kakapo was under their care, not that of the National Parks Authority.
+Had they focused on any other region of New Zealand it would have caused significant friction with the Park Authority and their stakeholders the outdoors community.
+By focusing on Milford Sound it meant that the only remaining population of Kakapo was nominally under their care, not that of the National Parks Authority.
 A key distinction given the tensions beginning to simmer between departments.

-From a messaging perspective, given the lack of resources (the wildlife service was relying on volunteers and a gift of free helicopter hours from Alpine Helicopters), this made sense.
+From a messaging perspective, given the lack of resources (the Wildlife Service was relying on volunteers and a gift of free helicopter hours from Alpine Helicopters), this made sense.
 The Wildlife needed the public to get behind saving the Kakapo, and focusing on their imminent demise was probably the right move.
-What this likely did, however, was further strain the relationship between departments.
-After all, it was the Parks Authority who had managed the area the ‘only remaining Kakapo population existed in’.
-They’d been savaged in the papers in 1972 after it emerged they’d done little to protect Kakapo in Poison Bay, and it was on their watch the population had crashed from an estimated 100 - 200 in Milford Sound in 1960 to just a couple of dozen in the late 1970s.
-In the eyes of the park authority, the situation was embarrassing.

 It seems likely they knew at least anecdotally that Kakapo existed elsewhere in Fiordland.
 Even members of the Wildlife Service expeditions I’ve spoken to privately acknowledge that there was more prime Kakapo country elsewhere.
-But to find and identify these Kakapo might well alienate their own members afraid of having more of the national park closed off to them.
+But to find and identify these Kakapo might well have alienated deerstalkers who were afraid of having more of the national park closed off to them.
 Milford Sound had few deer in the 1970s and therefore wasn’t a haven for hunters, making it politically a smart decision to focus Kakapo research on.

 Only a handful of Kakapo remained in Milford Sound.
 Sinbad Gully is pictured in the centre.